-Graduate Research Project Grants
+Graduate Collaborative Research Awards

 - Projects can be in any discipline or cross-disciplinary and should aid the development of transferable skills for doctoral candidates, allowing them to work independently, as well as in teams, on activities that benefit their doctoral research.

-- These Projects aim to give doctoral candidates a global view of problem solving and group work, and facilitate cross-cultural working practices.
+- These projects aim to give doctoral candidates a global view of problem solving and group work, and facilitate cross-cultural working practices.

-Call for applications opens: Monday 11 July 2016
+Call for applications opens: 26 May 2017

-Decisions announced: by 1 October 2016
+Decisions announced: by 15 September 2017